Hyundai: Virtual Guide AR App for Owners

 What is the real business benefit?

-Lower inventory cost, higher configuration clarity, and better use of showroom space.
+Reduced reliance on physical inventory, clearer configuration conversations, and better use of showroom space.

 Why does mixed reality fit automotive retail?

-Because cars are high-consideration purchases.
-Visualization matters as much as specification.
+Cars are high-consideration purchases, so visualization can carry as much weight as specification.

 Microsoft brings holograms into the real world